 Our American Osteopathic Association accredited five-year program is in its second program year.
 We currently have 13 residents.
 Jack Hughston Memorial Hospital has recently applied to become accredited by the Accreditation Council for Graduate Medical Education in 2017.
 We participate in the National Residency Matching Program, and will be accepting 3 interns for the 2018-2019 program year.
 Our interviews are a two day process: Friday Night Meet & Greet with faculty and Saturday two-part interview, tour of the facility and a chance to talk with our current residents.
 Interview dates are scheduled for December 1- 2, 2017.

 Residents spend the majority of their time at Jack Hughston Memorial Hospital as well as the Hughston Clinic, and the Hughston Surgical Center.
-During the five-year program residents will also rotate at Midtown Medical Center, Atlanta Medical Center, and Egleston Hospital Children’s Healthcare of Atlanta.
+During the five-year program residents will also rotate at Midtown Medical Center and Egleston Hospital Children’s Healthcare of Atlanta.

 Jack Hughston Memorial Hospital is an excellent place to complete your residency training.
 We invite you to learn more about our outstanding training program and encourage you to ask questions or discuss the program with our current residents.